 Who Can Become a Member?

 Bath BID Levy Payers are invited to join Safe and Secure Bath as part of their levy fee.
-Please note, radios cost an additional £2.50 per week, per radio.
+Please note, that radios cost an additional £2.50 per week, per radio.

 What Do You Get for Your Membership?